Finding talent is getting harder, under-charging for our labor is a problem, as is focusing too much on box revenues. There are answers.

 Recently, in discussions with a mid-size construction firm, I was amazed to learn of their frustrations with finish carpenters and trades.
 They have the same paradigm.
 No one wants or can afford to lay off in quieter times, for fear of losing good people, and everyone is running around trying to compress serious demand into limited capacity in peak times.

 So where does this leave our industry, or the construction industry at large?
-Based on the CEPro article, we are short on labor now, we are not charging enough for our labor and we are still dependent on box revenues.
+We are short on labor now, we are not charging enough for our labor, and we are still dependent on box revenues.
 If you are committed to your business, you may want to give these factors serious consideration.
 Evaluate your current labor practices including finding trusted partners to reciprocate when you are in the peaks or valleys, ensure you are charging enough for your labor and highlight metrics in your business that help you track overall effectiveness.